yogeshhegde/processor-sdk-doc/source/devices/AM62X/android/Application_Notes_Android_SD_CARD.rst

 Android on SD Card
 ==================

-This applications Notes contains step to use SD Card instead of EMMC.
+This applications note contains step to use SD Card instead of eMMC.

 Build U-Boot with this changes